Procedure for approval to change the charging structure of an approved Personal Retirement Savings Account (PRSA) product

 The correspondence should include:

-• a list of the approved product(s) and product code(s) to which the proposed charging structure changes will apply;
+- a list of the approved product(s) and the product code(s) to which it is proposed charging structure changes will apply;

-• a statement of the number of contributors to whom the change will apply;
+- a statement of the number of contributors to whom the changes will apply;

-• details as to how contributors will be notified and a copy of the notification (in the case of an increase in charges, under section 104(11) of the Act, this must be issued to contributors two months prior to the effective date of the change);
+- details as to how contributors will be notified and a copy of the notification (in the case of an increase in charges, under section 104(11) of the Act).
+This must be issued to contributors two months in advance of the change of charging structure;

-• confirmation that the PRSA product terms and conditions allow for such changes to be made; and
+- confirmation that the PRSA products terms and conditions allow for such changes to be made;

-• confirmation that the proposed charging structure complies with the definition of charges under section 91(1) of the Act.
+- confirmation that the proposed charging structure complies with the definition of charges under section 91(1) of the Act, and

 Step 2